ruby-next/ruby-next/README.md

 programmatically or via CLI.
 It also could be done in runtime.

 Currently, Ruby Next supports Ruby versions 2.5+ (including JRuby 9.2.8+).
+Please, [open an issue](https://github.com/ruby-next/ruby-next/issues/new/choose) if you would like us to support older Ruby versions.

 ## Using only polyfills